tsaarikivi/avot/README.md

 - A working version with customization only
 - A how to guide
+- A small contribution guide

 ## Upcoming

-- Better guide to contribute
+- `avot init` to create basic folder and files to current directory.
 - A working version with a default for google cloud + nodejs.

 ## Contribution

 - Fork
-- Code
+- Hack
+- Run `node index.js new --path example/config/avot.json` to try it out
 - Pull request